DALAI-project/NER_API/README.md

 `[{'entity_group': 'GPE', 'score': 0.9999044, 'word': 'Helsingistä', 'start': 0, 'end': 11}, {'entity_group': 'GPE', 'score': 0.995911, 'word': 'Suomen suuriruhtinaskunnan', 'start': 17, 'end': 43}, {'entity_group': 'DATE', 'score': 0.9998959, 'word': 'vuonna 1812', 'start': 56, 'end': 67}]`

 Now for example the word 'suuriruhtinaskunnan' is one token belonging to entity group 'GPE'.
 Token/wordpiece index is omitted from the results.
+More information on the 'simple' strategy and its variations ('first', 'average', 'max') can be found [here](https://huggingface.co/transformers/v4.7.0/_modules/transformers/pipelines/token_classification.html).

 ### Running the API in a virtual environment